boothr16/google-homepage/README.md

 This project is meant to introduce the following topics:
-1) Workflow management via Git
+1) Workflow management using Git
-2) Webpage structuring via HTML
+2) Webpage structuring using HTML
-3) Webpage styling via CSS
+3) Webpage styling using CSS